 Funerals of loved ones are difficult times for any family.
 The Funeral Ministry looks to give some support through these times by providing refreshments following the sacrament.
 All are welcome to support and help this ministry.

 As Catholics, we are called to continue our education of our faith, and so our Religious Education ministry continues to serve all ages in our parish, from kindergarteners to senior citizens.

 Confirmation is open to all 9th and 10th grade students.
 Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program during the prior year (see our Christian Formation page for more information).
 In addition, preparation also includes the annual Confirmation Retreat, completion of 30 service or ministry hours each year, and weekly attendance at Sunday Mass.

 Calling all middle and high school youths!
-Our Lady of Grace Catholic Church is forming a Youth Ministry and we need YOU!
+Our Lady of Grace Catholic Church needs YOU!
 Lots of exciting things are planned already.
 Check us!

 adult faith formation